qmk/qmk_firmware/docs/glossary.md

-# Glossary of QMK terms
+# Glossary of QMK Terms

 ## ARM
 A line of 32-bit MCU's produced by a number of companies, such as Atmel, Cypress, Kinetis, NXP, ST, and TI.